rezons/rezons.github.io/docs/num.md

 <hr>

-# Nums = columns to treat as numbers
+# Num = columns to treat as numbers
 Theory note: CRUD.
 Delegation
 ## Create
 `lo` and  `hi` are initialized to ridiculous high and  low values